calls upon a team of internationally qualified experts in a wide range of fields

 Mr. Kambombe holds a Master’s degree in Development Studies from the University of Malawi and a Bachelor’s degree in Social Science.
 He is also qualified in Small and Medium Enterprise (SME) Development and Management (Galilee College, Israel) , Strategic Management and Project monitoring and evaluation (both Malawi Institute of Management).

 He is a Malawian citizen with more than 10 years’ professional experience in social and environmental impact assessments for government and private sector clients.
 Mr. Kambombe has expertise in social research, baseline and endline surveys and robust experience in stakeholder engagements and public consultation, including the facilitation and coordination of key informant interviews, focus group discussions and surveys.

-Katharina Feldmann, Project Manager
+Katharina Feldmann, Project Manager (Associate)

 Areas of Expertise: Project management, Microfinance, Village Savings and Loan Associations (VSLAs), Social Protection, Capacity Building for Partners

 Ms. Feldmann holds a Bachelor’s degree in Political Science (major) and Cultural Anthropology (minor) from Johannes Gutenberg-University Mainz, Germany.
 She is a graduate of the Boulder Institute of Microfinance (Microfinance Training Programme) and a certified PRINCE2 project manager (Practitioner level).